FlowFuse/website/src/handbook/peopleops/expenses.md

 The following items are not reimbursable: Phones, watches, smart speakers and tablets.

 Laptops are covered separately and are provided as needed when a new hire joins the team.
+Unless circumstances require otherwise, laptops will only be considered for a refresh after 3 years.
 Please discuss with your manager if you need to refresh your laptop.

 ### Asset purchases over $500